HerrerAaron/PGPilot/README.md

 ## What Can Be Improved

 - **Backup retention (GFS tiering).** `backup.sh` uses a flat 7-day window.
-Production systems typically use Grandfather-Father-Son rotation (i.e. daily backups for a week, weekly for a month, monthly for a year) so long-term recoverability doesn't require keeping every daily snapshot indefinitely.
+Production systems typically use Grandfather-Father-Son (GFS) rotation (i.e. daily backups for a week, weekly for a month, monthly for a year) so long-term recoverability doesn't require keeping every daily snapshot indefinitely.
 This wasn't implemented here since the storage-growth problem doesn't exist at this project's scale.

 - **Polling-based monitoring has a blind spot.** `monitor.py` captures a snapshot every 15 minutes, so an incident that starts and resolves between checks goes undetected.
 In production this is addressed by shortening the interval (Prometheus scrapes every 15–30 seconds) or replacing polling with event-driven alerting entirely.
 At this project's scale the trade-off is acceptable, but it's worth understanding the gap.